New Caledonia votes to stay in France; separatists boycott

 “Tonight France is more beautiful because New Caledonia decided to stay,” Macron said in a national televised address.

 He did not address the boycott.
-Noting that the electorate “remains deeply divided,” Macron pledged “respect for all Caledonians," including those who voted to break away.
+Noting that the electorate “remains deeply divided,” Macron pledged “respect for all Caledonians," including those who voted to leave.

-Sunday’s vote was the third and last in a decades-long decolonization process that stemmed from violence in 1988, which led to the French government handing New Caledonia broad autonomy under the Noumea Agreement.
-The process was aimed at settling tensions between native Kanaks seeking independence and those who want the territory to remain part of France.
+Sunday’s vote was the third and last in a decades-long process aimed at settling tensions between native Kanaks seeking independence and those who want the territory to remain part of France.

 The process does not end with the last referendum.
 The state, separatists and non-separatists now have 18 months to negotiate a new status for the territory and its institutions within France.